The-AI-Alliance/open-trusted-data-initiative/docs/our-processing.markdown

 * Conversion to JSON or YAML
 * &ldquo;Chunkification&rdquo; (e.g., for use in RAG data stores)

-All steps include auditing provenance and lineage with full visibility available to users of the datasets.
+All steps include full auditing to support data governance requirements, such as provenance and lineage back to original sources, with full visibility available to users of the datasets.
+This governance metadata will be publically available along with the datasets.
+For example, it can be used to create _Bills of Material_ by interested parties (see [here]({{site.baseurl}}/references/#ai-bom)).